ufukty/gonfique/README.md

 ### Output with nested declarations

 Gonfique creates the most compact type declaration for the provided file when it's not supplied a mapping file or the flag `--organize`.
-The file would only one declaration with all sub-structs defined inlined.
+The file will contain only one declaration with all sub-structs defined inlined.
 Such as:

 ```go
 package config